Spondyloenchondrodysplasia

 Spondyloenchondrodysplasia is the medical term for a rare spectrum of symptoms that are inherited following an autosomal recessive inheritance pattern.
-Skeletal anomalies (including abnormal bone growths) are the usual symptoms of the disorder, although it's phenotypical nature is highly variable among patients with the condition, including symptoms such as muscle spasticity or thrombocytopenia purpura.
+Skeletal anomalies (including abnormal bone growths) are the usual symptoms of the disorder, although its phenotypical nature is highly variable among patients with the condition, including symptoms such as muscle spasticity or thrombocytopenia purpura.
 It is a type of immunoosseous dysplasia.

 Signs and symptoms

 Heterogeneity in this disorder causes the phenotype and severity of the symptoms caused by the disorder to vary widely among patients with the condition, these subsets of symptoms include those affecting the immune system (causing autoimmune diseases and resulting in the disruption of other systems such as the hematological one), the neurological system, and many more.

 Skeletal symptoms

 This condition primarily constitutes skeletal anomalies.

 These include metaphyseal dysplasia, platyspondyly and the presence of lesions located in the long bones and the spinal vertebrae, and enchondroma.

 Cartilage symptoms

 This subset of symptoms affecting the cartilage.

 They include the presence of enchondroma and the failure of cartilage to turn into bone in some parts of the body.